ferrocene/ferrocene/src/macros.rst

 :t:`Hygiene` is categorized as follows:

 * :dp:`fls_dz2mvodl818d`
-  :dt:`Definition site hygiene`, which resolves to the :s:`MacroRulesDeclaration` site. :t:`Identifier` with :t:`definition site hygiene` cannot reference the environment of the :s:`MacroRulesDeclaration`, cannot be referenced by the environment of a :s:`MacroInvocation`, and are considered *hygienic*.
+  :t:`Definition site hygiene`, which resolves to the :s:`MacroRulesDeclaration` site. :t:`Identifier` with :t:`definition site hygiene` cannot reference the environment of the :s:`MacroRulesDeclaration`, cannot be referenced by the environment of a :s:`MacroInvocation`, and are considered :dt:`hygienic`.

 * :dp:`fls_puqhytfzfsg6`
-  :dt:`Call site hygiene`, which resolves to the :s:`MacroInvocation` site.
+  :d:`Call site hygiene`, which resolves to the :s:`MacroInvocation` site.
-  :t:`[Identifier]s` with :t:`call site hygiene` can reference the environment of the :s:`MacroRulesDeclaration`, can reference the environment of the :s:`MacroInvocation`, and are considered *unhygienic*.
+  :t:`[Identifier]s` with :t:`call site hygiene` can reference the environment of the :s:`MacroRulesDeclaration`, can reference the environment of the :s:`MacroInvocation`, and are considered :dt:`unhygienic`.

 * :dp:`fls_uyvnq88y9gk3`
-  :dt:`Mixed site hygiene`, which resolves to the :s:`MacroRulesDeclaration` site for :t:`[variable]s`, :t:`[label]s`, and the ``$crate`` metavariable, and to the :s:`MacroInvocation` site otherwise, and is considered *partially hygienic*.
+  :t:`Mixed site hygiene`, which resolves to the :s:`MacroRulesDeclaration` site for :t:`[variable]s`, :t:`[label]s`, and the ``$crate`` metavariable, and to the :s:`MacroInvocation` site otherwise, and is considered :dt:`partially hygienic`.

 :dp:`fls_yxqcr19dig18`
 Every macro has associated :t:`hygiene` that depends on its kind: